marcellacornia/sam/README.md

 # Predicting Human Eye Fixations via an LSTM-based Saliency Attentive Model
 This repository contains the reference code for computing SAM (Saliency Attentive Model) saliency maps based on the following paper:

-*Marcella Cornia, Lorenzo Baraldi, Giuseppe Serra, Rita Cucchiara.
-"Predicting Human Eye Fixations via an LSTM-based Saliency Attentive Model."*
+_Marcella Cornia, Lorenzo Baraldi, Giuseppe Serra, Rita Cucchiara_
+_Predicting Human Eye Fixations via an LSTM-based Saliency Attentive Model_
+_IEEE Transactions on Image Processing, 2018_

-An arXiv pre-print is available at this [link](https://arxiv.org/abs/1611.09571).
+The PDF of the article is available at this [link](http://aimagelab.ing.unimore.it/imagelab/pubblicazioni/2018-tip.pdf).

+Please cite using the following Bibtex code:

 ## Abstract